vict0rcarvalh0/proofcapsule/README.md

 - Hash your files locally
 - Upload files to IPFS via Pinata
 - Create NFT metadata and upload to IPFS
-- Mint NFT on Sonic Testnet
+- Mint NFT on Sonic Mainnet
 - Store transaction data in database

 ### Viewing Your Capsules